DeltaXML/vscode-xslt-tokenizer/README.md

 ![xslt-tasks](xslt-tasks.png)

 XSLT transforms are configured and run as special VSCode Tasks.
-For more detail, see [XSLT Tasks](https://github.com/DeltaXML/vscode-xslt-tokenizer/wiki/XSLT-Tasks)
+For more detail, see [Running XSLT](https://deltaxml.github.io/vscode-xslt-xpath/run-xslt.html)

 # Release Notes